grame-cncm/faustwebsite/_posts/2017-01-13-faust-webassembly.markdown

 [WebAssembly](http://webassembly.org) was born with the premise of creating a safe, portable and fast to load and execute format suitable for the web.
 WebAssembly its not a programing language but a compilation target which a text and binary specs.
 That means that other low level languages like C/C++, Rust, Swift, etc. can compile to WebAssembly.

-Specified and developed by main browsers compagnies (Google, Mozilla, Microsoft and Apple), this new format aims to finally replace the more hackish "asm.js" format initialy developed by Mozilla.
+Specified and developed by principal browser compagnies (Google, Mozilla, Microsoft and Apple), this new format aims to finally replace the more hackish "asm.js" format initialy developed by Mozilla.

-Developement versions of Chrome and Firefox can already execute it.
+Development versions of Chrome and Firefox can already execute it.
 To get an early preview of this experimental technology, at your own risk:

-- on [Chrome Canary](https://www.google.com/chrome/browser/canary.html), open **chrome://flags/#enable-webassembly** and enable the switch.
+- on [Chrome Canary](https://www.google.com/chrome/browser/canary.html), open **chrome://flags/#enable-webassembly** and enable the switch

-- on [Firefox Nightly](https://nightly.mozilla.org/), open **about:config** and set **javascript.options.wasm** to true.
+- on [Firefox Nightly](https://nightly.mozilla.org/), open **about:config** and set **javascript.options.wasm** to true

 See a [preview](http://blogs.windows.com/msedgedev/2016/03/15/previewing-webassembly-experiments) of [Microsoft Edge](https://www.microsoft.com/en-us/windows/microsoft-edge) support and follow [Safari](http://www.apple.com/safari/) support on WebKit’s [feature status](https://www.microsoft.com/en-us/windows/microsoft-edge).